 - The Old Ways are an understanding – of the world(s) in which we live and our relationship to them, where we fit in and the role that we play (our purpose) and of life itself.

-- The Old Ways are a knowing - of the fundamental nature of reality and existence, how it 'all hangs together', life itself.
+- The Old Ways are a knowing – of the fundamental nature of reality and existence, how it ‘all hangs together’, life itself and the Otherworlds that surround us.

-- The Old Ways are a connection - with the Earth Herself, all of nature, the elements and energies that flow all around & through all things, with life itself.
+- The Old Ways are a connection – with the Earth Herself, the Sea (Water) and the Sky (Air) all of nature, the elements and energies that flow all around & through all things, with life itself.

 - The Old Ways are experiential, when we have experienced something we ‘know’ it and when we know something, there is no longer any need to have a ‘belief’.